rubenfiszel/master-thesis/src/rbpf.md

 ### Sequential Importance Sampling

 The last equation becomes more and more computationally expensive as T grows larger (the joint variable of the time series grows larger).
-Fortunately, Sequential Importance Sampling is an alternative recurisve algorithm that has a fixed amount of computation at each iteration:
+Fortunately, Sequential Importance Sampling is an alternative recursive algorithm that has a fixed amount of computation at each iteration:

 $$
 \begin{aligned}